The Future of e-Invoicing

 Corcentric

-At Corcentric, we are in a privileged position of having delivered e-invoicing solutions to leading global brands for over a decade.
+At Corcentric, we are in a privileged position of having delivered e-invoicing solutions to leading global brands for well over a decade.
 As the e-invoicing market evolves, we adapt to the trends – staying one step ahead.
 In order to do this, we understand not only what businesses need from e-invoicing now, but next year and as far beyond this as possible too.

 The future of PDFs in e-Invoicing